WOIO: Signing on as an independent

 The additional competition had a negative overall effect on ratings and revenue.
 Despite WOIO's initial ratings success, the station was forced to charge for commercials at rates comparable to basic cable, while the costs for purchasing programming were concurrently driven up for all four stations substantially.
 WOIO's late entry had also forced them to pay double or triple what WUAB and WCLQ-TV paid for comparable programs.
 Driven into a financial crunch, Malrite offered to acquire WOIO outright in June 1986—in effect, purchasing the 51 percent controlling stock held by Diamond and Metroplex—as a capital infusion.
 The deal was legally permissible as the FCC allowed such transactions if it involved a UHF television station in need of financial assistance.
 Malrite's takeover of WOIO was approved in late November 1986.
 WCLQ-TV's ownership, itself badly overextended and continuing to lose money with limited chance for profitability, put the station up for sale in January 1986, with HSN parent company Silver King Broadcasting purchasing it in August.
-A series of lawsuits filed by television production companies drove the outgoing ownership into bankruptcy by years end with the HSN sale being approved by a bankruptcy court.
+A series of lawsuits filed by television production companies drove the outgoing ownership into bankruptcy by year's end with the HSN sale being approved by a bankruptcy court.
 While WCLQ-TV's ownership publicly objected to Malrite's purchase of WOIO, a legal challenge filed against it was rendered moot due to the Silver King sale.
 Payne continued to be a major stockholder in both WOIO and Malrite until divesting his shares in 1989.